Canon 1Ds Mark III vs Fujifilm GFX 50S

 Review summary: Canon 1Ds Mark III vs Fujifilm GFX 50S

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark III and the Fujifilm GFX 50S?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds Mark III: